 The short circuit test is performed on the secondary or high voltage winding of the transformer.
-The measuring instrument like wattmeter, voltmeter and ammeter are connected to the High voltage winding of the transformer.
-Their primary winding is shortcircuited by the help of thick strip or ammeter which is connected to their terminal.
+The measuring instrument like wattmeter, voltmeter and ammeter are connected to the high voltage winding of the transformer.
+Their primary winding is short-circuited by the help of thick strip or ammeter which is connected to its terminal.

 The low voltage source is connected across the secondary winding because of which the full load current flows from both the secondary and the primary winding of the transformer.
 The full load current is measured by the ammeter connected across their secondary winding.

 The iron loss of the transformer depends on the flux.
 It is less occur in the short circuit test because of the low value of flux.
-The reading of the wattmeter only determines the copper loss occur on their windings.
+The reading of the wattmeter only determines the copper loss occurred, in their windings.
 The voltmeter measures the voltage applied to their high voltage winding.
 The secondary current induces in the transformer because of the applied voltage.

 Calculation of Short Circuit Test